nickcolley/accessible-typeahead/accessibility-criteria.md

 - Inform the user that content has been expanded
 - Inform the user that N number of matches have been displayed
 - Inform the user as the number of matches changes
-- Enable the user to navigate the available matches
+- Enable the user to navigate the available matches using touch or keyboard
 - Inform the user when a match is selected
-- Inform the user which number the currently selected match is (1 of 3 for example)
+- (Optional) Inform the user which number the currently selected match is (1 of 3 for example)
+- Inform the user if a match is pre-selected
 - Enable the user to confirm the selected match
+- Inform the user when a match is confirmed
 - Return focus to the editable field when a selected match is confirmed

+Helpful definitions:

+- `navigate`: When the user selects between matches
+- `selected`: When one of the matches is highlighted, and ready to be confirmed, for example by pressing `enter`
+- `pre-selected`: When an item is selected on the user's behalf without them navigating to it
+- `confirmed`: When one of the matches has been confirmed, and will be submitted as a value of the parent form